satorchi/pystudio/README.md

 and run pystudio!
 See the description of QubicPack below for more details.

-Installation of qubicstudio without pystudio
+Installation of qubicpack without pystudio
 --------------------------------------------

 - Download pystudio as above, but instead of running the build script,